Hard disk drive: Integrity and failure

 Due to the extremely close spacing between the heads and the disk surface, HDDs are vulnerable to being damaged by a head crash – a failure of the disk in which the head scrapes across the platter surface, often grinding away the thin magnetic film and causing data loss.
 Head crashes can be caused by electronic failure, a sudden power failure, physical shock, contamination of the drive's internal enclosure, wear and tear, corrosion, or poorly manufactured platters and heads.

 The HDD's spindle system relies on air density inside the disk enclosure to support the heads at their proper flying height while the disk rotates.
 HDDs require a certain range of air densities to operate properly.
 The connection to the external environment and density occurs through a small hole in the enclosure (about 0.5 mm in breadth), usually with a filter on the inside (the breather filter).
 If the air density is too low, then there is not enough lift for the flying head, so the head gets too close to the disk, and there is a risk of head crashes and data loss.
 Specially manufactured sealed and pressurized disks are needed for reliable high-altitude operation, above about 3000 m.
 Modern disks include temperature sensors and adjust their operation to the operating environment.
-Breather holes can be seen on all disk drives – they usually have a sticker next to them, warning the user not to cover the holes.
+Breather holes can be seen on most disk drives, excluding sealed drives, such as drives that use helium, where any exposure to outside air would cause a failure – they usually have a sticker next to them, warning the user not to cover the holes.
 The air inside the operating drive is constantly moving too, being swept in motion by friction with the spinning platters.
-This air passes through an internal recirculation (or "recirc") filter to remove any leftover contaminants from manufacture, any particles or chemicals that may have somehow entered the enclosure, and any particles or outgassing generated internally in normal operation.
+This air passes through an internal recirculation filter to remove any leftover contaminants from manufacture, any particles or chemicals that may have somehow entered the enclosure, and any particles or outgassing generated internally in normal operation.
 Very high humidity present for extended periods of time can corrode the heads and platters.
-An exception to this are hermetically sealed, helium filled HDDs that largely eliminate environmental issues that can arise due to humidity or atmospheric pressure changes.
-Such HDDs were introduced by HGST in their first successful high volume implementation in 2013.
+An exception to this are hermetically sealed, helium-filled HDDs that largely eliminate environmental issues that can arise due to humidity or atmospheric pressure changes.
+Such HDDs were introduced by HGST in their first successful high-volume implementation in 2013.